Bro Myrddin Welsh Comprehensive School

 Ysgol Gyfun Gymraeg Bro Myrddin (Bro Myrddin Welsh Comprehensive school) is a Welsh-medium school in Carmarthenshire, Wales.
 It is situated near the village of Croesyceiliog, about 11/4 miles (2 km) south of Carmarthen.
 Myrddin, the Welsh name of the legendary figure Merlin, is traditionally associated with the town of Carmarthen (Caerfyrddin: Myrddin's fort), and Bro Myrddin means "Myrddin's country (or vale)".

-Approximately 79% of pupils come from Welsh-speaking homes; in 2022 all pupils could speak Welsh to first-language standard.
+According to a 2022 Estyn report 70% of pupils come from Welsh-speaking homes; but all pupils could speak Welsh to first-language standard.
+Previous reports have rated the school 'Excellent' and the school is often used as a case study.
+It has been ranked as one of the top 5 state secondary schools in Wales concurrently and often being the top Welsh medium school.

 History

 The School was founded in 1978, on the premises of the former Queen Elizabeth's Grammar School for Boys, Carmarthen.
 In 1996 the school was moved to its current purpose-built campus at Croesyceiliog.
 Its first Pennaeth (Headteacher) was Mr Gareth Evans, who was succeeded upon his retirement in 1997 by Mr Eric Jones, and then by Mr Dorian Williams, in 2006.
 The latest Headteacher is Dr Llinos Jones, who took Mr Williams' place at his retirement in 2014.